 In case you’re dating a man 15 years older or more, you have to be mindful of the fact that his reluctance to get things going between the sheets may be more than just about reduced libido.
 Achy joints, back pain, prostate issues, poor digestion – these are all common in older men.

 These can become a deterrent to intimacy.
 Don’t disregard any valid health concerns he may have just because your hormones are raging and raring to go.
 Without a doubt, these limitations can feel like disadvantages of dating an older man.
 But then, which relationship is free from its share of pros and cons.

 As long as you’re both emotionally invested, you’ll find a way to work around it.

 21. Do: Treat him as you would any partner

 Just because you’re separated by your years doesn’t mean you have to treat him any differently than you would another romantic partner.
-This includes shying away from showing your romantic side as well as treating him with a sense of reverence.
+This includes shedding the tendency of shying away from showing your romantic side as well as treating him with a sense of reverence.
 Shed aside the awe, and embrace him for who he is – your partner.

 When an older man loves you, he will go out of his comfort zone to make you feel special.
 Things between you both will progress to a deeper level.
 He won’t hold back from sharing his feelings with you once he is sure of them.

 Yes, dating an older man can be better because of all the experience, stability, and sense of security he brings to the relationship.
 With him, there will be no mind games or hot-and-cold vibes.